blackberry/WebWorks-Community-APIs/Tablet/Barcode/README.md

 Whenever you use the below feature id in any of your WebWorks applications this extension will be loaded for use.

     <feature id="webworks.media.barcode" />
+    <feature id="blackberry.io.dir" /> - Required when using 'generate' method.

 ## Required Permissions
 Any references to files/directories under "shared" folder (e.g. music) requires this permission to be set in your application's config.xml file